Last Updated on March 20, 2023 by Michael

 How Much Does it Cost to Rent a Tesla?

 Renting a Tesla is not cheap.
 It’s common to see rates over $200 per day, after taxes.
 Yet renters may find that the rental rate is only a part of an expensive drive.
 After all, with an MSRP over $100,000, neither your personal auto insurance nor credit card rental car damage waiver—even the paid options from American Express—likely cover exotic vehicles or exceptionally expensive vehicles.
+Some credit card providers, including Chase, specifically do not cover “high-value electric vehicles” like Teslas.
 In other words, you will likely need to purchase insurance coverage that you might ordinarily be able to waive with a less exotic car.

 What to Know About Driving a Rented Tesla